 To receive financial assistance, a student must be qualified to study at the postsecondary level.
-A student qualifies to apply for financial aid if he or she has a high school diploma, GED, has completed home schooling, has passed a federally approved Ability to Benefit test (ATB) for students 18 years old or older or satisfactorily completed six credit hours (six semester units) or equivalent coursework that are applicable toward a degree or certificate offered at Norco College or another accredited college or university.
-Students are ineligible to receive Title IV aid while earning the six credit hours.
-If you need to take the ATB test because you do not have a high school diploma or GED, please contact your college Assessment Center to take the test.
+A student qualifies to apply for financial aid if he or she has a high school diploma, GED, has completed home schooling, or has passed a federally approved Ability to Benefit test (ATB) prior to July 1, 2012.

-Student Educational Plan
+• Student Educational Plan

 You must enroll in and successfully complete courses according to your Student Educational Plan (SEP).
 To develop your SEP you should meet with an academic counselor.
 Counselors are available at the SFS office.
-To schedule an appointment with an SFS Counselor please contact the counseling department at: www.norcocollege.edu or you may call (951) 372-7101.
+To schedule an appointment with an SFS Counselor please contact the counseling department at: www.norcocollege.edu.or.you.may.call (951) 372-7101.

-• Citizen or eligible non-citizen
+Citizen or eligible non-citizen